dpobel/dpobel/README.md

-Hi, I'm Damien and this is my personal Github profile.
+Hi 👋 I'm Damien and this is my personal Github profile.
 You can also find me on [Mastodon](https://piaille.fr/@dpobel) or [Linkedin](https://www.linkedin.com/in/dpobel/).
 I have a website as well with [a blog](https://damien.pobel.fr/posts/) (mostly in French) and [my